 Normal Craniofacial growth is driven by a tough diet which promotes muscle development and proper bone growth.
-The increase in processed foods in our western culture has decreased the amount of chewing our children do at a young age.
+Processed foods have decreased the amount of chewing our children do at a young age.
 Therefore, the bone development does not reach its full potential.
 With the increased incidence of underdeveloped jaws, there is an increased incidence of malocclusion or crooked teeth.
-Today, over 80% of children are recommended to have orthodontic therapy due to underdeveloped jaws.
-The jaws not only house the teeth, but also the sinuses, the eyes, and the upper airway.
-All of these areas can be affected by underdeveloped jaws.
+Over 80% of children are recommended to have orthodontic therapy due to underdevelopment.
+This underdevelopment affects not only the teeth but also the sinuses, the eyes, and the upper airway.

 Asthma & Allergies

 Nasal breathing, the preferred method of breathing, warms, filters, and the humidifies the air, thus decreasing the amount of irritants that enter the body.
 These irritants can lead to increased asthma and allergy symptoms.
 When mouth breathing occurs, there is an increase in the size of the adenoids and tonsils, further decreasing the functional airspace, and necessitating the need to mouth breathe.

 75% of natural Human Growth Hormone, HGH, is released during the rest and repair portion of deep sleep.
 When a child is continually aroused by sleep disordered breathing, they do not reach this deep sleep and the natural HGH is not released.
 Without HGH a child will not grow at a normal pace.